Seb2869/protocol-mcp/guides/guide.md

 - **Tools**: Familiarity with TypeScript/JavaScript, terminal commands, and optionally Postman or OpenAPI Generator.

 ## Quick Start: Claude Integration
-Integrate the SDK with Claude to enable AI-driven interactions using the MCP server.
+Integrate the SDK with Claude/OpenAI to enable AI-driven interactions using the MCP server.

 ### Installation
 Install the SDK: